Is Your Child’s Treatment the Total Package?

 I completed my training in General Psychiatry, followed by training in Child and Adolescent Psychiatry, in the mid-1960s.
 My medical specialty was a relatively new sub-specialty of psychiatry.
 At that time, the theory for understanding and treating children was centered in psycho-analytic theory and psychoanalytically-oriented psychotherapy.
 All of my training and clinical supervision was based on this model.
 I was fascinated by the psychology of the mind.
 But I was equally interested in understanding brain function, and the relationship between the brain and the mind.

 With the permission of the director of my training program, I attended case conferences for the residents in another new medical sub-specialty, Child Neurology.
 One boy there had something called “Hyperkinetic Reaction of Childhood.”
-It’s now called Attention Deficit Hyperactivity Disorder, or ADHD.
+It’s now called Attention Deficit Hyperactivity Disorder (ADHD or ADD).
 The child was hyperactive and doing poorly in school.
 He was placed on medication (dextro-amphetamine), and his symptoms improved.

 I was working with a child with similar symptoms in therapy.
 He showed all of the characteristics of Hyperkinetic Reaction of Childhood.
 I discussed my idea of comparing the results of therapy vs. medication.
 My supervisor was not happy with the idea of using medication instead of psychotherapy, and encouraged me to concentrate on “the psycho-dynamics of the case.”
 I was frustrated with the lack of progress, so I took the risk of getting into trouble.
 In collaboration with my patient’s pediatrician, I arranged for him to start taking dextro-amphetamine.
 His parents, his teacher, and my patient noted a dramatic improvement.
 He was able to sit in class and to concentrate on his work.
 His disruptive behaviors stopped.
 I could not explain to my supervisor that I had ignored his directions and arranged for medication to be used.
 So, I had to stress how the psychotherapy and parent guidance resulted in the improved behaviors.
 My supervisor praised my work.